5k-omar/VideoDownloader/README.md

 - For support and to join the community, connect with us on Discord: [Join our Discord server ](https://discord.gg/9QrtRxdM8T)

+## Support & Updates
+- If you find this tool useful and want to see more updates and free tools, please give this repository a ⭐️ star!
+- Your support helps keep the project active and improves future releases.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.